[toc]Not that anyone thinks of them as being unhealthy, but rarely – if ever – do you hear people call this flower bud a superfood.

 Studies on heart attacks, strokes, heart disease, and congestive heart failure haven’t taken place, though given these preliminary findings, it would certainly be interesting in seeing if there is a difference in risk among those who eat this vegetable frequently vs. those who do not.

-In addition to losing weight, this plant is also popular – albeit an unproven supplement – among diabetics in Brazil.
+This plant is a popular – albeit an unproven supplement – among diabetics in Brazil.
 (28)